Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Some engines, like Kagi and the Ask.com family of engines, have unique-looking results from external indexes.
 Unique results alone don't always imply independence, as an engine could alter ranking or add filters (something that very few engines are permitted to do; Google and Microsoft generally impose a strict ToS forbidding modification).

 Another possible indicator I look for is word substitutions.
-Returning the same results for "matza gebrent" and "matzo brei" implies a deep understanding of related food topics.
+Nearly every engine supports substitutions for verb tense or singular/plural word forms, but more advanced semantic substitutions are less common.
+Returning the same results for "matza gebrent" and "matzo brei" requires a deep understanding of related food topics.
 Google and Bing return nearly identical results for the two queries, but engines like Mojeek return entirely different results.
 I often compare an engine's word substitutions to see if they're similar to another engine's, and see how many results from the top 20 are not present in the top 30-40 on other engines.
 I have a working list of other word substitutions I test.

 ### Caveats